Last updated on June 14th, 2021 at 03:26 pm

 Although the liquid-detection popup is most likely caused by an iOS 14 bug, you should check the charging port of your iPhone for any signs of water.
 Perhaps liquid reached your device accidentally, without you noticing it.

-If the water presence is confirmed and the popup isn’t just a false alarm, you have to allow the Lightning port to dry out before attempting to charge again.
-A good workaround is to use a MagSafe charger or any other wireless charging mat that you have available.
+Fact: MagSafe charging is also the way to go if water presence is actually confirmed and the warning isn’t just a false alarm.
+Place your iPhone in a dry environment, with low humidity to allow the Lightning port to dry out before attempting to charge again.

 Have you also been prompted with the Liquid-detection alert in iOS 14?
 Was it a false alarm or a justified notification?
+Did any of the above fixes work?
 Use the comments section and let us know.
 If you want to confirm this bug please also mention your iPhone model and the iOS 14.x version that runs on it.

 Fact: The iPhone liquid-detection alert has been introduced in 2016, as a new iOS 10 feature.